top of page

 Japan: The Ariake Sea, Landscapes Between Tradition and Tides

 The Ariake Sea is a vast bay located in the southwest of Japan, extending into the prefectures of Saga, Nagasaki, Kumamoto, and Fukuoka.
-It is the largest bay in Japan in terms of area and features many interesting spots for photography such as Torii gates, fishing huts and the famous Nori seaweed farms.
-Fine Art Print © O. Robert (Purchase here) Also known as Ariake-kai in Japanese, the Ariake Sea covers an area of about 1700 square kilometers.
-A notable feature of the Ariak
+It is the largest bay in Japan and features many fascinating spots for photography, such as Torii gates, fishing huts and the famous Nori seaweed farms.
+Fine Art Print © O. Robert (Purchase here) Also known as "Ariake-kai" in Japanese, the Ariake Sea covers an area of about 1.700 square kilometers.
+A notable feature of the Ariake Sea is its

 Japan: Lake Yogo, Tranquility a Stone's Throw from Lake Biwa

 Lake Yogo, often referred to as the "Mirror of the Sky", is a small lake located north of Lake Biwa in Shiga Prefecture, Japan.
 Although much smaller than Lake Biwa, it maintains a close and interesting relationship with the latter, both geologically and in historical and cultural terms.
-Another gem for minimalist lake photography.
-Fine Art Print © O. Robert (Purchase here) Relationship with Lake Biwa Geologically, Lake Yogo and Lake Biwa are both situated in a region charact
+Another gem for lake photography.
+Fine Art Print © O. Robert (Purchase here) Relationship with Lake Biwa Geologically, Lake Yogo and Lake Biwa are both situated in a region characterized by s

-Japan: The Biwa Lake Marsh, an Ideal Ecological Refuge for Photography
+Japan: The Lake Biwa Marsh, an Ideal Ecological Refuge for Photography

-The Biwako Marsh, also known as the "Wetland," refers to a wetland ecosystem located to the north of Lake Biwa in Shiga Prefecture, Japan.
-Classified as a Ramsar priority site, this marshland area is also a prime location for wildlife and landscape photographers.
-Fine Art Print © O. Robert (Purchase here) It is undoubtedly in winter that I have spent my best moments as a photographer in this region.
-The morning frost on the branches of submerged trees gives the images a surre
+The Lake Biwa Marsh, also known as the "Wetland", refers to a marshland ecosystem located to the north of Lake Biwa in Shiga Prefecture, Japan.
+Classified as a Ramsar priority site, this wetland area is also a prime location for wildlife and landscape photographers.
+For many years, the marshes of Lake Biwa have been my sanctuary, a place where water, earth, and sky converge in a silent, eternal dialogue.
+Limited Edition Print © O. Robert (Available for purchase here) The Biwa

 Japan: The Amaharashi Rock in Takaoka